Samantha’s tips on interior and lifestyle photography.

 Think about your natural eye position

-If you were standing in your kitchen looking at an item on your table for example, the angle your eyes are viewing the item is one which you can recreate for a pleasing image that appears natural to your brain (because you commonly see the world this way).
-It’s easy to do - shoot in line with your natural eye-to-table gaze - (hold your camera or phone up to your eye level and angle toward the table).
-You want to get that eye sweep across the scene just right, so have a few attempts until you’re happy with the angle.
+If you were standing in your kitchen, looking at an item on the table, the angle of your gaze is the same one you can recreate for a natural, pleasing image - one that feels instinctively right to the viewer, because it mirrors how we see the world every day.
+It’s simple to achieve: position your camera or phone at eye level and angle it gently toward the table.
+Aim to capture that natural sweep of the eye across the scene, experimenting a few times until the composition feels balanced and true to life.

 Shop the scrapbook - trellis print cushion cover | set of three zinc planters | linen napkins | Round vintage basket | French trug sale | Pot á confiture

-Samantha Abbott is a lifestyle/ product photographer and videographer working in the photography, and styling industry for the past eight years, as a business owner, mentor and content creator.
-Find out more here.
+Samantha Abbott is a lifestyle/ product photographer and videographer working in the photography and styling industry for the past nine years, as a business owner, mentor and content creator.